heb12/heb12-electron/README.md

 ## License
 Copyright 2018, 2019 MasterOfTheTiger.
 This software is released under the GPL license version 3.0 or later.
 See the [LICENSE](https://github.com/MasterOfTheTiger/heb12/blob/master/LICENSE) file for more information.

+Various dependancies are copyrighted to their respective copyright holders.
+Much of the text for information about the translations of the Bible are from Gratis Bible (Copyright 2015 Matt Cook) and available under the MIT license.